WFRT/verif/README.rst

 verification figures.

 Verif version 1.0 has been released (see "Installation Instruction" below).
 We welcome suggestions for improvements.
-Verif is developed by Thomas Nipen, David Siuta, and Tim Chui.
+Verif is developed by Thomas Nipen (thomasn@met.no), David Siuta, and Tim Chui.

 Documentation
 -------------